jamesawgodwin/DataScience/DS_QA.md

 **ML and statistics are used to solve different problems**.

 ## What are parameters and linear regression?
 Answer for a manager - what is the right level of complexity?
+With statistics we tend to be happy with smaller data sets, statistical tools tend to struggle with larger datasets.
+With ML you absolutely have to have large datasets, and ML models tend to break down with small datasets.
+A simple way of differentiating whether to use statistics or ML to solve a problem is to look at the amount and complexity of the information you have and want to model.
+Both come down to modeling data ultimately.